 Take a tour, go for brunch, or feast upon a steak dinner at the Wrigley Mansion, built by chewing gum magnate William Wrigley, Jr. Located in the Heights of Biltmore neighborhood, the estate looks out upon groups of other Biltmore homes as well as the Downtown and Central Phoenix skylines.

 Once fabled to be a hideout for cattle rustlers, this mountaintop perch now serves up country Western grub and a spectacular scenic overlook.
 Enjoy dinner on the patio or indoors—the steakhouse’s interior north-facing wall is all glass windows, so no one misses out on dinner with a view.

-Get a 360-degree view of the city without leaving the dinner table at Compass Arizona Grill.
+Get a 360-degree view of the city without leaving the dinner table at The Compass.
 There’s not a bad seat in the house at this rotating restaurant atop downtown’s Hyatt Regency Phoenix hotel.

-Enjoy the city views from Lustre, a shady oasis on Hotel Palomar’s 3rd floor deck, while you sip on a cocktail or take a dip in the rooftop pool.
+Enjoy the city views from Eden, a shady oasis on Hotel Palomar’s 3rd floor deck, while you sip on a cocktail or take a dip in the rooftop pool.